earthstar-project/earthstar/docs/specification.md

 }
 ```

+All fields are REQUIRED.
+Extra fields are FORBIDDEN.

 All string fields MUST BE limited to printable ASCII characters except for `content`, which is utf-8.

-The `deleteAfter` field is OPTIONAL.
-All other fields listed above are REQUIRED.
-Additional fields are FORBIDDEN.
+All number fields MUST BE integers (or null, in some cases), and cannot be NaN.

 The order of fields is unspecified except for hashing and signing purposes (see section below).
 For consistency, the recommended canonical order is alphabetical by field name.